ralfbiedert/cheats.rs/content/_index.md

 <footnotes>

-<sup>1</sup> For fixed-size values stack is trivially managable: _take a few bytes more while you need them, discarded once you leave_.
+<sup>1</sup> For fixed-size values stack is trivially manageable: _take a few bytes more while you need them, discarded once you leave_.
 However, giving out pointers to these _transient_ locations form the very essence of why _lifetimes_ exist; and are the subject of the rest of this chapter.

 </footnotes>